ChrisW-priv/PersonalVault/projects/Drawing ASCII trees.md

 ---
-title: "Drawing ASCII trees"
+title: Drawing ASCII trees
 description: ""
-date: "2025-03-26"
+date: 2025-04-04
-tags: []
+tags:
-categories:
-  - zettelkasten
+  - project
+important: false
+status: todo
 ---
 ## What I want put into words:

 - I want all tree leaves to be separated by at least 3 chars (one from the left, one from right and one for additional spacing)